 Availability:

-Data and the delivering systems should be accessible nonstop for authorized users.
-In practice, this is not always possible, but one should try to keep down-times minimal.
+Data and the systems providing it should be available to authorized users when needed.
 Redundant systems and regular backups can help here.
 Distributing data across different locations can also increase availability.

 Why is the CIA triad important?